 10) Do you have a payment plan?

-No we unfortunately don’t, but we do however take Visa or MasterCard as well as Debit and E Transfer.
+No, unfortunately don’t.
+We accept Visa or MasterCard as well as Debit and E Transfer as payment.

 11) Can we do the consultation before the appointment?